 Do you know what it is you really want out of a dating site?
-You might be serious about making life-long matches, but that doesn't mean you're sure about the features, interface, and pricing plans you need to mingle.
+You might be serious about making life-long matches, but you still need to figure out the features, interface, and pricing plans you need.

 In this research, I'll be comparing eHarmony and EliteSingles to let you know what they can do for you.
 I'm going to assess these options based on the following factors: